Akiyuki Shinbo: Early life

 Shinbo was born on September 27, 1961, in Koori, Fukushima Prefecture, Japan.
-Due to the town not having many bookstores, and his parents not buying much manga for him, Shinbo's main source for manga was Weekly Bokura Magazine, which ran form 1969 to 1971.
+Due to the town not having many bookstores, and his parents not buying much manga for him, Shinbo's main source for manga was Weekly Bokura Magazine, which ran from 1969 to 1971.
 Although he noted that he was broadly influenced by the magazine, he emphasized that he was a fan of Tiger Mask prior to its move to Weekly Shōnen Magazine.
 He was also a fan of Go Nagai's manga, and volume 3 of Nagai's Devilman was the first manga tankōbon that he ever bought himself.
-Later, he found himself attracted more towards anime, especially with the release of Space Battleship Yamato in October 1974 during his first year of junior high school, and Galaxy Express 999 a few years later.
+Later, he found himself drawn more towards anime, especially with the release of Space Battleship Yamato in October 1974 during his first year of junior high school, and Galaxy Express 999 a few years later.

-After high school, he wanted to study anime, but also move away from the countryside that Koori was a part of, so he moved to Tokyo and attended Tokyo Designer Academy.
-Initially, he wanted to become a manga artist, but after moving to Tokyo said that there were better artists than him suited for the job.
-Kazuki Takahashi, whom Shinbo befriended soon after his move to Tokyo, exemplified what kind of a person Shinbo saw as professional manga artist.
+After high school, he wanted to study anime and leave the countryside, so he moved to Tokyo and attended Tokyo Designer Academy.
+Initially, he wanted to become a manga artist, but after moving to Tokyo decided that there were better artists than him more suited for the job.
+Kazuki Takahashi, whom Shinbo befriended soon after his move to Tokyo, exemplified the kind of person Shinbo saw as professional manga artist.
 During his studies at college, Shinbo was unable to watch much anime, but he was a fan of the works that involved Osamu Dezaki, Akio Sugino, and Yoshinori Kanada, so he asked his brother to record episodes for him to watch when he could.
-The students of the college, during his second year, were given the opportunity to tour studios in search of jobs, and Shinbo thought it might be interesting to direct "strange" works, but to become a director at the time usually meant becoming a production assistant (制作進行), a job he had no interest in, so he thought becoming a director was impossible.
+The students of the college were given the opportunity to tour studios in search of jobs.
+Shinbo thought it might be interesting to direct "strange" works, but to become a director at the time usually meant becoming a production assistant (制作進行), a job he had no interest in, so he thought becoming a director was impossible.